-Mikel Arteta may still be learning the ropes as a rookie manager – but he has already shown he’s not afraid to be tough with his players at Arsenal.
+Mikel Arteta may be in his first job as a manager at Arsenal – but he has already shown he’s certainly not afraid to be tough with his players,

 A number of Arsenal players have found themselves out of the side and challenged by their new manager since the former Manchester City coach replaced Unai Emery in the dugout.